 Senior Writer and Features Editor

-Kevin covers mobile broadband, carriers and wireless infrastructure for Gigaom.
-He has been writing about wireless networks and technology for 11 years, working first at Telephony Magazine and its online successor Connected Planet.
-Kevin spent his early career at several small Texas newspapers.
-He made the shift to tech writing upon moving to Chicago, where he now lives.
+Kevin covers mobile broadband, carriers and wireless technologies for Gigaom.
+He has been writing about wireless networks for since 2000 working first at Telephony Magazine and then its online successor Connected Planet before he joined Gigaom in 2011.
+Kevin has two dogs, cooks a mean cassoulet and lives in Chicago.

 Derrick has been a technology journalist since 2003 and has been covering cloud computing, big data and other emerging IT trends for Gigaom since 2009.
 He has written the words “cloud” and “Hadoop” possibly more than any other person on the planet.
 Derrick lives in Las Vegas and has a law degree from the University of Nevada, Las Vegas.
 Away from the office, Derrick trains in muay thai and is active in animal welfare issues.

 Stacey is happy when immersed in SEC filings, tech specs or poking through a data center.
 She has spent the last 15 years covering technology and finance for publications such as The Deal, the Austin Business Journal, The Bond Buyer and BusinessWeek, and works remotely from Austin, Texas.
 At Gigaom, Stacey covers broadband, the internet of things, policy and regulation, and entrepreneurs/startups.
 She is particularly excited to discover new ways technology is changing the world.

 Mathew covers media in all its forms — social and otherwise — as well as web culture and related issues.
 He is an award-winning journalist who has spent the past 15 years writing about business, technology and new media as a reporter, columnist and blogger.
 Prior to joining Gigaom, he was a blogger and technology writer for the Globe and Mail newspaper in Toronto, and was also the paper’s first online Communities Editor.
 Mathew is one of the founders of mesh, Canada’s leading web conference.